 This Commons Library briefing paper analyses data on employment in the UK by country of birth and nationality.
 The briefing compares data from 1997 to 2018 and explains how figures for employment by nationality can differ to those for employment by country of birth.Jump to full report >>

-This was the first annual decrease in employment of non-UK nationals since 2010 and is a marked departure from trends seen in the past few years.
+This is a marked departure from trends seen in the past few years.
 Over the three years to Q1 2017, the number of non-UK nationals in the UK increased by around 250,000 per year on average.

-There were 28.73 million UK nationals employed in the UK at Q1 2018, up 417,000 on a year ago.
+There were 28.76 million UK nationals employed in the UK at Q2 2018, up 332,000 on a year ago.

-In Q1 2018, 11% of people in employment were non-UK nationals.
+In Q2 2018, 11% of people in employment were non-UK nationals.

-There were 26.63 million people in employment who were born in the UK, who made up the remaining 82.5% of UK employment.
+There were 26.69 million people in employment who were born in the UK, who made up the remaining 82.6% of UK employment.

-Over the last year the number of people born outside the UK in employment remained at a similar level while the number of people born in the UK in employment grew by 409,000.
+The number of people in employment who were nationals of other EU countries fell by 58,000 in the year to April-June 2018.
+This was the first annual decrease in employment of people born outside the UK since 2010.
+The number of people born in the UK in employment grew by 409,000.

-Since 1997, the percentage of people working in the UK who were born in other countries, has increased from 7.3% to 17.5%.
+Since 1997, the percentage of people working in the UK who were born in other countries, has increased from 7.5% to 17.4%.

 Commons Briefing papers SN07056